Robust adaptive variable selection in ultra-high dimensional linear regression models: Real data analysis

 \section{Real data analysis}

 Robust high-dimensional regression is highly important in the field of chemometrics, where hundreds or even thousands of spectra need to be analyzed.
-We now apply our proposed method to a real data set corresponding to the electron-probe X-ray microanalysis (EPXMA) of archaeological glass vessels from the 16th and 17th centuries, where each of $n = 180$ glass vessels is represented by a spectrum on 1920 frequencies.
+We apply our proposed methods to a real dataset regarding electron-probe X-ray microanalysis (EPXMA) of archaeological glass vessels from the 16th and 17th centuries, where each of $n = 180$ glass vessels is represented by a spectrum on 1920 frequencies.
 For each vessel the contents of thirteen chemical compounds are registered.
-These data was first introduced in Janssens et al. (1998), where the archaeological glass vessels were investigated through chemical analysis.
-However, it was realized that some spectra in the data set had been measured with a different detector efficiency, which in the statistical sense, leads to bad leverage points (outliers in the covariates space).
+These data were first introduced in Janssens et al. \cite{Janssens}, where the archaeological glass vessels were investigated through chemical analysis.
+However, it was realized that some spectra in the dataset had been measured with a different detector efficiency, which in the statistical sense, may lead to bad leverage points (outliers in the covariates space).
 Besides leverage points, there are also four different material compositions of the glass vessels, further increasing the inhomogeneity of the spectral data.
-Later, these data have been used to identify multivariate outliers by Filzmoser et al. (2008, \cite{Filzmoser}) and subsequently studied in Serneels et al.(2005, \cite{serneels}), Maronna (2011, \cite{Ma}) and Smucler and Yohai (2017, \cite{smu}) to illustrate different high-dimensional robust regression methods.
-We also study these data taking the thirteen compound (PbO) as response variable and fit a linear model with the frequencies as covariates.
+These data have been used to identify multivariate outliers by Filzmoser et al. \cite{Filzmoser} and subsequently in Serneels et al. \cite{serneels}, Maronna \cite{Ma} and Smucler and Yohai \cite{smu} to illustrate high-dimensional robust regression methods using the content of PbO (lead monoxide) as response variable.
+However, because the data on PbO (and any of its Box-Cox transformations) are not normally distributed, we have instead opted to use the seventh variable in the data, which is the content of chlorine (Cl), as response variable.
+For this response variable (Cl content), the Shapiro-Wilk normality test yielded a p-value of 0.6552, indicating that the data can be assumed to follow a normal distribution and hence our proposed algorithm (in Section \ref{SEC:computation}) for the computation of the AW-DPD-LASSO estimator can be used here.
+Accordingly, a linear model with normal error distribution is fitted with this response data (Cl content) and considering the frequencies as covariates.